Helping Children, Empowering Parents, Making a Difference

 Owner & Pediatric OT, Jamie Blank says ...

-..."During my time working in public health, my heart broke for families who didn’t qualify for services.
+"During my time working in public health, my heart broke for families who didn’t qualify for services.
 I realised there was a group of children who were essentially falling through the cracks.
-They had some significant challenges but no great way to access occupational therapy services."
+They had some significant challenges but no accessibility to quality occupational therapy services."

-Many of the children we work with have invisible needs e.g. sensory sensitivities or anxiety that others might not see straight away.
+Many of the children we work with have invisible needs e.g. sensory differences or anxieties that others might not see straight away.
 These challenges for some children can make daily life, especially in family or school, much more difficult.

 The end goal is helping children and families live better lives.
 For example, a parent of a child with sensory sensitivities wants their child to enjoy a family BBQ without their child being overwhelmed and anxious.
-Or another parent wants their child with social difficulties to be able to successfully attend a birthday party.
-So I provide tangible realistic solutions by providing access to knowledge as an OT in a way that is relevant to the child’s and family’s needs.
+Or another parent wants their child with social differences to be able to successfully attend a birthday party.
+I provide tangible realistic solutions that are relevant to the child’s and family’s needs.

-I take a very holistic approach to occupational therapy where I try to understand all the different factors influencing the child.
+I take a holistic approach to occupational therapy where I try to understand all the different factors influencing the child.
 Things like routine, environment, and ways of communicating.
-Throughout my work, my goal is to honour the parent as the expert and empower them to help their child.
+Throughout my work, my goal is to honor the parent as the expert and empower them to help their child.

 I love working with children wherever they feel most comfortable, in our clinic, their home or school.

 Establishing safety, connection and engaging a child's social engagement system through fun play based therapeutic activity is essential.